Healthy Homes Assessment Eastbourne

 Insulation Eastbourne

-Insulation for underfloor and ceilings is a requirement on all rental homes since 1 July 2019.
-Property managers and landlords have to ensure that the insulation meets the new standard.
-In some instances, old ceiling insulation as well as insulation within the subfloor space might need to be added or replaced.
+Insulation for underfloor and ceilings is required to all rental houses from 1 July 2019.
+Property managers and landlords have to ensure that the insulation is in line with current quality.
+In certain situations, the existing ceiling insulation or insulation in the subfloor space might need to be added or replaced.

-The "R" is a symbol for thermal resistance and is a measure of how well insulation withstands heat flow.
-The greater the R-value, the higher the quality of insulation.
+The "R" is a symbol for thermal resistance, and is a gauge of how well insulation is able to resist heat flow.
+The higher the R-value, the more efficient the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3